 Hardware is an important component of any NMR spectrometer and not easily accessible to the user.
 The following sketchfab animation will facilitate a deeper understanding on internal components and their location inside the spectrometer.
 A huge thanks to Michael Aristov for making these animations.

 Please take a look at the “magnet” portion of an NMR spectrometer.
 Zoom in to view more details.

 Here you can explore how an NMR tube with a spinner is inserted into the shimstack and travels to the coil region where the measurement will occur.

 Graduate students receive high-level training in NMR instrumentation in Chem 636, and very detailed organic NMR interpretation in Chem 605.
 Students have many other opportunities for research learning from small group and one-on-one training with NMR staff.

 Undergrad Research Experiences

-Approx. 40 students per year partake in undergraduate research within the Chemistry Department.
-A large fraction of these student use the NMR spectrometers at a level similar to graduate students.
+Approx. 40 students per year take part in undergraduate research within the Chemistry Department.
+A large fraction of these student use the automated NMR spectrometers at a level similar to graduate students.